Integrate your existing Network Policy Server (NPS) infrastructure with Microsoft Entra multifactor authentication

 Determine which authentication methods your users can use

 There are two factors that affect which authentication methods are available with an NPS extension deployment:

 The password encryption algorithm used between the RADIUS client (VPN, Netscaler server, or other) and the NPS servers.

-- PAP supports all the authentication methods of Azure AD Multi-Factor Authentication in the cloud: phone call, one-way text message, mobile app notification, OATH hardware tokens, and mobile app verification code.
+- PAP supports all the authentication methods of Microsoft Entra multifactor authentication in the cloud: phone call, one-way text message, mobile app notification, OATH hardware tokens, and mobile app verification code.

 - CHAPV2 and EAP support phone call and mobile app notification.